Stereophonic sound: Television

 Cable TV systems used simulcasting to deliver stereo programs for many years.
 One of the first stereo cable stations was The Movie Channel, though the most popular cable TV station that drove up the usage of stereo simulcasting was MTV.

 Japanese television began stereo broadcasts in 1978, and regular transmissions with stereo sound came in 1982.
 By 1984, about 12% of the programming, or about 14 or 15 hours per station per week were broadcast in stereo.
 West Germany's second television network, ZDF, began offering stereo programs in 1984.

 In 1979, The New York Times reported, "What has prompted the [television] industry to embark on establishing high-fidelity [sound] standards now, according to engineering executives involved in the project, is chiefly the rapid march of the new television technologies, especially those that are challenging broadcast television, such as the video disk."

 For analog TV (PAL and NTSC), various modulation schemes are used in different parts of the world to broadcast more than one sound channel.
 These are sometimes used to provide two mono sound channels that are in different languages, rather than stereo.
-Multichannel television sound is used mainly in the Americas.
+Multichannel television sound (MTS) is used mainly in the Americas.
 NICAM is widely used in Europe, except in Germany, where Zweikanalton is used.
 The EIAJ FM/FM subcarrier system is used in Japan.
 For digital TV, MP2 audio streams are widely used within MPEG-2 program streams.
 Dolby Digital is the audio standard used for digital TV in North America, with the capability for anywhere between 1 and 6 discrete channels.

-Multichannel Television Sound (MTS) is the method of encoding three additional audio channels into an NTSC-format audio carrier.
+MTS is the method of encoding three additional audio channels into an NTSC-format audio carrier.
 It was adopted by the FCC as the United States standard for stereo television transmission in 1984.
 Sporadic network transmission of stereo audio began on NBC on July 26, 1984, with The Tonight Show Starring Johnny Carson – although at the time, only the network's New York City flagship station, WNBC-TV, had stereo broadcast capability.
 Regular stereo transmission of programs began in 1985.
 ABC and CBS followed suit in 1986 and 1987.